 What to do when you reach Pushkar –

 Are you kidding me?
 Just leave your bags and run towards the market where whole scene is in place.
 I had never seen that many colors in my life.
 Since the Pushkar Camel Fest is world wide famous, it had lots of foreigners with considerably big lenses to cover the fest and locals selling everything from ganja guns to authentic camel teeth products.
 The ghat was filled with devotees as it is knows that one dip in the holy water during this time will clean all your paaps.
-The Brahma temple had a queue till my eyes could see as devotes had come from all over the India to take blessings of diety Brahma.
+The Brahma temple had a queue till my eyes could see as devotes had come from all over India to take blessings of deity Brahma.
 Do you know that this is the only temple in India which is for God Brahma – the creator of our reins who was known to be cursed by his wife as he chose another wife to perform an important yagna and his wife savitri cursed him due to which he can not be worshiped anywhere else but Pushkar.
 I so wish wives today would have had that kind of power too.

 What to eat in Pushkar-